AMC Hornet: 1976

 The 1976 models were almost the same as their immediate predecessors; their differences were limited to a compression ratio increase for the 258 CID I6 from 7.6:1 to 8.0:1.
 New gauges appeared in the form of a 160 km/h speedometer and revised warning lights, sun visors were redesigned to larger more rectangular units with side bending portions, a new more-ornate dome light lens, new seat, and door panel designs, while a rear defroster was added to the options.
-The separate seatbelt warning buzzer between the wipers and lights knobs was discontinued.
+The separate seatbelt warning buzzer between the wiper and light knobs was discontinued.
 New full-rubber bumper guards became available alongside the already existing metal ones with rubber strips.